How Much Money Should I Put Down When Buying a Car?

 Post all relevant fees (tax, title, license, etc.); the down payment should be subtracted from the settled price.
 Here’s a breakdown:

-In the depicted scenario, the dealer discreetly bumps the car’s price tag by $2,000, making your down payment vanish.
+In the depicted scenario, the dealer discreetly bumps the car’s price tag by $2,000, removing your down payment.
 Though this is a standard ploy, it’s not the sole one.

 Stay vigilant and scrutinize every document before signing.
 Knowledge is power, and being prepared can save you from such pitfalls.

-The Perils of Handing Over Cash or Checks to Car Dealerships
+Avoid Paying with Cash or Checks at Car Dealerships

 Money Down FAQs